Charelk2/Flinkdink2/README.md

 `min-h-[50vh]` and login/signup forms are `w-full max-w-xs` so they fit on narrow devices.

+Full-screen areas leverage viewport units so layouts adapt to device height.
+The math board scales with the viewport width while carousels always take up at least half of the viewport height.
+Week buttons switch between seven and thirteen columns depending on the viewport width.
+Dots will never overlap because positions are regenerated until the minimum eight percent spacing is met.

+**Small screen layout**: On a 360 px wide phone the Dashboard displays two short rows of seven week buttons with progress info below.
+The math practice screen shows four non-overlapping dots inside a square area roughly 60 % of the viewport width.
+Forms and buttons stretch across the width but remain capped at `max-w-xs`.

 ### Build for Android or iOS

 Install Capacitor and sync the project: